rNLKJA/UoM-DS-2019-2024/Database-Management-System/README.md

 ## Relational Data Model
 ### Relational Model Concept
-Relational model can represent as a table columns and rows.
+The relational model can represent as a table columns and rows.
 Each row is known as a tuple.
 Each table of the column has a name or attribute.

 - **Domain**: It contains a set of atomic values that an attribute can take.
 - **Attribute**: It contains the name of a column in a particular table.
 Each attribute $A_i$ must have a domain, $\text{dom}(A_i)$.
-- **Relational Instance**: In the relational database system, the relational instance is represented by finite set of tuples.
-Relation instances do not have duplicate duples.
+- **Relational Instance**: In the relational database system, the relational instance is represented by a finite set of tuples.
+Relation instances do not have duplicate tuples.
-- **Relational Schema**: A relational schema contains the name of the relation and name of all columns or attribtues.
+- **Relational Schema**: A relational schema contains the name of the relation and the name of all columns or attributes.
 - **Relational Key**: In the relational key, each row has one or more attributes.
 It can identify the row in the relation uniquely.

 #### Properties of Relations